Update 18 Nov 2021

 11 Chander Road

 Article published on 23 Apr 2019

-Biryani is found all over India you can’t have a serious conversation about the dish without the mentioning Hyderabadi dhum biryani.
+Biryani is found all over India but you can’t have a serious conversation about the dish without mentioning Hyderabadi dum biryani.
 Biryani is synonymous with Hyderabad just like Malaysian bak kut teh and Port Klang.

-Hyderabadi dhum seems to be the gold standard to which all biryanis aspire to.
-At least, that is my perception of the dish after speaking to so many biryani afficianados.
-As such, Hyderabadi dhum biryani has been on my bucket list for a while.
+Hyderabadi dum seems to be the gold standard to which all biryanis aspire.
+At least, that is my perception of the dish after speaking to so many biryani aficionados.
+As such, Hyderabadi dum biryani has been on my bucket list for a while.

 Let’s get one thing out of the way first.
 Our local biryani, popularly known as nasi briyani is considered by many native Indians to be more like a pulao than an authentic biryani.
 The prefix “nasi” (rice) already hints at its Malay influence and explains why it is usually drowned in a thick curry gravy which is the Malay way of eating rice.
 It is still delicious, but the curry masks the delicate texture and fragrance of the rice which is specially made to be light and spindly and lightly perfumed with ghee and masala spices.